mwww/EasyRent/readme.md

 a simple fictional web app made for our final assignment at [HSB](https://harisenin.com).

-_Note: This project is ONLY for educational purposes and does not intended for any form of commercial applications.
-All copyrighted material (explicitly [mentioned](https://raw.githubusercontent.com/mwww/EasyRent/dev/CREDITS) or not) are belongs to the original copyright holder, though the source code of this web app is belong to [MWWW](https://github.com/mwww) and members of the 1ˢᵗ team of [HSB](https://harisenin.com) and licensed under [GPL (GNU General Public License) 3](https://raw.githubusercontent.com/mwww/EasyRent/dev/LICENSE) (copyable and NEED to be open source.)_
+_NOTE: This project is solely intended for educational purposes and is not intended for any commercial use.
+The copyrighted material, whether explicitly [mentioned](https://raw.githubusercontent.com/mwww/EasyRent/dev/CREDITS) or not, belongs to the original copyright holder.
+However, the source code of this web application belongs to [MWWW](https://github.com/mwww) and the amazing members of the 1ˢᵗ team of [HSB](https://harisenin.com), and it is licensed under [GNU GPL (General Public License) 3](https://raw.githubusercontent.com/mwww/EasyRent/dev/LICENSE), which means that it is copyable and MUST be open source._

 ## TechStack